aklesky/node-workspace/packages/streamable-react/wiki/streamable.md

 ## Options

+### nonce

-A nonce string to allow scripts for script-src Content-Security-Policy.
+A nonce string to allow scripts for script-src Content-Security-Policy

 ```typescript
     nonce?: string